PeterShinners/comp/docs/early/language_spec.md

 When the iteration operator is invoked, it is given a simple structure that that contains the value.

-This is instended to be a low level operator.
+This is intended to be a low level operator.
 The language library provides more convenient and high level iterations that build on this.
 Those can do filtering, accumulation and track progress.